orbitbot/misbehave/README.md

 <br>
 ##### Options and defaults

-The second parameter to the `Misbehave` constructor is a configurations object, which is optional.
+The second parameter to the `Misbehave` constructor is an optional configuration object.
 The possible fields and their defaults are

 ```
 { autoIndent = true,